Saevon/saevon.github.io/_posts/2013-07-03-webrtc-with-jssip-and-asterisk.md

 	  |-- sip.conf

 - **http.conf**
-	enabled=yes
+	- enabled=yes
-	bindaddr=0.0.0.0
+	- bindaddr=0.0.0.0
-	bindport=8088
+	- bindport=8088
 - **modules.conf**
 	you must load res_http_websocket.so before chan_sip.so
 - **sip.conf**
-    Any users that you want to allow WebRTC for you need: encryption=yes
+    Any users that you want to allow WebRTC for you need:
+    	- encryption=yes
-    	avpf=yes
+    	- avpf=yes
-    	transport=ws,wss
+    	- transport=ws,wss
-    	icesupport=yes
+    	- icesupport=yes
     Adding **encryption=yes** to any non WebRTC phones might make them break, so be careful.

 Remember to restart Asterisk once you're done.

 ## JsSIP

 JsSIP [JsSIP](http://jssip.net/) was quite easy to use, however it wasn't without its set of problems.
-If you want to do a quick test yourself, check out the (jssip.tryit.net) page.
+If you want to do a quick test yourself, check out the [JsSIP Tryit](jssip.tryit.net) page.

 My main problem was that their script didn't seem to connect with asterisk properly, though I've already forgotten the reason (will update if I do).
-To solve this I updated to the dev version of JsSIP, which I download from the (jssip.tryit.net) page.
+To solve this I updated to the dev version of JsSIP, which I download from the [JsSIP Tryit](jssip.tryit.net) page.

 Afterwards I would also have jssip error out when I tried to type in an invalid target, I patched it quickly removing the potentially erroneous code.
 I didn't know enough about their side of the problem, so I have no way of knowing if this is a correct fix.